 EECS 581 CS Design I (3).
-The first semester of a two-semester, team-oriented lecture/laboratory course involving the specification, design, implementation, and documentation of a significant software system.
+The background and planning phase of a two-semester, team-oriented lecture/laboratory course involving the specification, design, implementation, and documentation of a significant software system.
 The course includes the consideration of project management, ethics, economics, and technical writing.
-EECS 581 and EECS 582 must be taken in consecutive fall/spring semesters.
-Can be taken only during the senior year.
-Pre-requisite: EECS 448; Co-requisites: EECS 510, and
+Intended for students graduating the following calendar year.
+EECS 581 should be immediately followed by EECS 582 in the following semester.
+Prerequisite: EECS 448.
+Corequsite: EECS 510 and EECS 560.